dotnet/orleans/NuGets.md

 PM> Install-Package Microsoft.Orleans.Server
 ```

-Includes everything you need to host a silo, in a process or in Azure Worker Role.
+Includes everything you need to host a silo.